Bylaws American Association of Hispanics in Higher Education, Inc

 OFFICERS

-The officers of AAHHE, except for the Chair and Immediate Past-Chair, shall be elected at the annual meeting of the Board of Directors, immediately before the start of the fiscal year.
+Section 2.
+Election The officers of AAHHE, except for the Chair and Immediate Past-chair, shall be elected at the annual meeting of the Board of Directors, immediately before the start of the fiscal year.
 Elected officers shall assume responsibilities effective July 1st to coincide with the start of the fiscal year.
 Members elected to serve as an officer, whose appointment will expire prior to or during the term of office, shall be allowed an extended appointment to coincide with the term of office.

 Section 5.
 Officer Powers and Duties

-The Chair of the Board is elected for a 3-year term to serve as Chair, Chair-elect and Immediate Past-Chair.
+1. Chair.
+The Chair of the Board is elected for a 3-year term to serve as Chair-elect, Chair, and Immediate Past-chair.
 Following a term of 1 year as Chair-elect, the Chair-elect shall succeed to the office of Chair.
-Following a term of one (1) year as Chair, the Chair shall succeed to the office of Immediate Past-Chair.
+Following a term of one (1) year as Chair, the Chair shall succeed to the office of Immediate Past-chair.
 The Chair shall preside at all meetings of the Board of Directors, including the annual national conference.
 The Chair shall call meetings as needed, finalize all meeting agendas, have a right to vote on all questions, shall appoint Standing Committees for the Board of Directors and shall have other powers and duties as the Board of Directors may prescribe.

+2. Chair-elect.
 The Chair-elect shall serve a one (1) year term as prescribed in Article IV, Section 5a.
 The Chair-elect shall assume the responsibilities of the Chair in the absence or incapacity of the Chair and shall perform such duties as directed by the Chair or Board of Directors.
-The Chair-elect shall provide oversight for the annual national conference and shall collaborate with the Programs Committee Chair to appoint other members of the association to assist in the design, planning, and execution of the conference, particularly in identifying the conference planning committee (CPC) Co-chairs.
+The Chair-elect shall provide oversight for the annual national conference as well as the Professional Development Committees.
 In the event that the Chair-elect assumes responsibilities of the Chair as a result of the resignation or incapacity of that officer as outlined in Article IV, Section 5a, the functions of the Chair-elect shall be performed by the Directors as designated by the Board of Directors, until such time that an election can be scheduled.

-The Immediate Past-Chair shall serve a one (1) year term as prescribed in Article IV, Section 5a.
-The Immediate Past-Chair shall perform duties as directed by the Chair or Board of Directors, shall serve as Chair of the Governance Committee and as a member of various standing committees as designated elsewhere in these Bylaws, and shall be responsible for providing leadership for the evaluation of the Executive Director.
+3. Immediate Past-chair.
+The Immediate Past-chair shall serve a one (1) year term as prescribed in Article IV, Section 5a.
+The Immediate Past-chair shall perform duties as directed by the Chair or Board of Directors, shall serve as Chair of the Governance Committee and as a member of various standing committees as designated elsewhere in these Bylaws, and shall be responsible for providing leadership for the evaluation of the Executive Director.

 ARTICLE V